 The material real estate advertisement may manifest effects only when the owner chooses to use it.
 The law cannot defend acts that were not previously recorded and properly accomplished according to written stipulations which were formerly made public.
 Only under these circumstances a future buyer can be protected against possible evictions originating from previous acquisition acts, specifically when the seller had successively sold the property to several other buyers, hiding from them the real nature of the transaction.

 Through information offered by the Land Registry, not only that the owners can be protected but third parties can also initiate debt recovery procedures when dealing with individuals who are forced to sell their good in order to cover debts.

 Real estate transactions are highly influenced by the accuracy of performing an action according to strict legal stipulations.
-Our team of experienced lawyers from Bucharest and Romania can guarantee complete safety, securing real estate transactions in our clients’ best interests and also strongly supporting the fundamental principles of real estate law.
-Call us for a free consultation.
+Our team of experienced lawyers in Romania can guarantee complete safety, securing real estate transactions in our clients’ best interests and also strongly supporting the fundamental principles of real estate law.
+Call our Romanian law firm for a free consultation.